You've got the magic touch so it's time you started using it.

-If you go to the right spot, this is where it’s going to be exciting.
-But imagine that for women the best aphrodisiacs are words and Isebella Illiendez says, 'G-spot is between the ears'.
+At 0:11, she even gives us the secret to having a more fulfilling sex life.
+She says “ So much of sex these days is genitally focused.
+As if you go to the right spot, [it'll be] exciting [there].
+But imagine that for women the best aphrodisiacs are words and Isebella Illiendez says, 'G-spot is between the ears.'"

 You may think you're not doing any major damage by simply sitting in a chair all day at work, but spending too much time in a chair can shorten the muscles of the pelvic floor.
 What this means, in regards to orgasms, is that the tightness of these muscles can stand in the way of climaxing.
 You should always make it a point to get up and do stretches throughout the day.

 It seems pretty unfair that a medicine necessary to keep us on an even keel would play a part in how we orgasm, but it does.
 Unfortunately anti-depressants can mess up what's going on in the pleasure department of the brain making it extremely hard, if not impossible, for both men and women to climax.
 Luckily for women, direct clitoral stimulation can help in that area.
 If not, then you should talk to your doctor about trying another brand of anti-depressants.

 When you have a dozen things on your itinerary and not enough time in the day to do them all, the least of your concerns is having an orgasm during sex.
 In fact, sex itself, can feel like a chore.
 Taking time to put your stresses on hold, being in the moment, and reaching for a glass of wine can help you unwind and maybe even achieve orgasm.